 Each flat will be owned on a leasehold basis, granting a right to use the flat.
 It will also grant rights to use any communal areas.
 Traditionally, the landlord will retain control and management of the whole building and the leaseholder will contribute regularly towards the upkeep by way of a service charge.

 We are fully transparent with all of our costs and disbursements.
 We will confirm these with you together with the process and timeframes in advance of incurring any costs.
-We provide details of sample costs on the "our charges" page (see link at the bottom of our website) for debt collection, conveyancing and for wills and probate.
+We provide details of sample costs on the "our charges" page for debt collection, conveyancing and for wills and probate.
 Please contact us for further information on costs.